District Health Mitigation Plan

 - Daily home screening form for students: https://www.cdc.gov/coronavirus/2019-ncov/downloads/community/schools-childcare/Daily-Home-Screening-for-Students-Checklist-ACTIVE-rev5A.pdf

-- Communication and updates may take place via email, robo-calls, personal phone calls, and district webpage.
+- Communication and updates will take place via email and district webpage.

 - Age-appropriate tools will be shared such as videos, posters, flyers, banners, social media posts, email graphics, newsletters and other resources to educate students about COVID-19 best practices and information.